Skip to main content

 Flower Mound's economy is diverse and thriving, with a mix of commercial, industrial, and retail sectors contributing to the city's overall prosperity.
 Major employers in the area include the medical device company Medtronic, as well as a variety of businesses and enterprises along the Long Prairie Road corridor.
 The city's economic stability is further supported by its highly rated school system and extensive parks and recreational amenities, which make Flower Mound an attractive destination for both families and professionals.
 According to the latest U.S.

-Census data, the median household income in Flower Mound is $124,185, reflecting the community's affluence and economic vitality.
-By leveraging its strategic location within Denton County and its diverse business scene, Flower Mound continues to thrive as a vibrant commercial hub in the Dallas-Fort Worth metroplex.
+Census data, the median household income in Flower Mound is $124,185, reflecting the community's affluence.
+By using its strategic location within Denton County and its diverse business scene, Flower Mound continues to thrive as a vibrant commercial hub in the Dallas-Fort Worth metroplex.

 Elections & Voter Records